 “Screenings are the most important tool for reducing the incidence and death rate of colon cancer,” said Kirk Ludwig, MD, colorectal surgeon and chief of colorectal surgery with the Froedtert & the Medical College of Wisconsin Cancer Network.
 “When we find colon cancer in its early stages, treatments are very effective.”

 Colon cancer starts out as a pre-cancerous lesion on the lining of the colon, called a polyp.
-Routine screenings are recommended for people at average risk beginning at age 50, but according to the Centers for Disease Control and Prevention, only 67 percent of Americans are up-to-date on their screenings.2
+Many polyps do not cause symptoms right away, which is why routine screenings are so important.
+Routine screenings are recommended for people at average risk beginning at age 45, but according to the Centers for Disease Control and Prevention, only 69% of Americans are up-to-date on their screenings.

 Types of colon cancer screening

 Several tests can be used to find polyps or colon cancer.
-You can do some of them at home; others require a clinic setting due to the type of technology involved.
-At-home tests are stool-based, whereas tests done in a clinic allow for direct visualization of the colon.
+You can do some of them at home; others require a clinic setting due to the expertise and type of technology needed.
+Colon cancer at-home tests are stool-based, whereas tests done in a clinic allow for direct visualization of the colon.